texfaq/texfaq.github.io/FAQ-ltxhash.md

 ---
+title:  Defining LaTeX commands within other commands
 section: Macro programming
 subsection: LaTeX macro tools and techniques
 date: 2014-06-10
 ---

-# Defining LaTeX commands within other commands

 LaTeX command definition is significantly different from the TeX primitive form discussed in an